ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 You can also read about the use of the 74HCT125 level shifter with good results.
 It has four ports and I designed the PCB it can also use the other three ports on the IC for other uses.

 But in the end the SK6812 RGBW strip, with 14 LEDs, also happily worked when the data line was connected to the 3.3V data line.
-I have not tested strips with more LEDs.
+I have not tested strips with more LEDs in the strip.

-The lesson of this story is that you can connect de SK6812 RBW with a 470 ohm resistor and a 200 - 1000 uF capacitor to the strip.
+The lesson of this story is that you can connect the SK6812 RGBW strip with a 470 ohm resistor in the data line and a 200 - 1000 uF capacitor over the 5V and GND to the strip.

 ![Nano_ESP32-PCB_V02](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/9b5c5c5a-e908-4ae9-8d86-66cb5d0ebd43)